cayman25/ExternalApiScheduler/README.md

 The main entities:
 Game -> contains all needed information about play (data, team, league, status, winner etc.)
-Team -> constains only ID and name of team
+Team -> contains only ID and name of team
 Competition -> contains ID and name of league

 This entities is diffrent than object get from external api.
 In future this application will be responsible for update result of users bets.